arielmaslaton/alertsPriority/README.md

 ## Getting Started
 My approach taken is as follows:

-First, the algorithem iterate over the alerts file, and for each alert:
+First, the algorithm first takes the alerts priority rule map and prepare a new priority rule map called 'newPriorityConfig'

+The newPriorityConfig is a dictionary where: the key is: 'type_subtype'

+the value is: a dictionary where

+the key is: title

+the value is: priority number

+meaning it inserts all the titles and thier priority number, that are connected to this type and subtype as key:value pairs

-It iterates over the priority rules map, from the highest priority to the lowest and try to find a match.
+It iterates over the new priority rules map, and try to find a match.

 The match is done first to 'type' and 'subtype',then try to match the titles.